cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/02_pytest.md

 De facto pytest is a standard in Python testing. `pytest` can do everything what can do `unittest` and even more.

 ### Unittest vs pytest
-- pytest asserts are more informative
+- pytest asserts are a bit more informative
-- pytest does not require writing test classes
+- pytest does not require writing test classes (you still can if you want)
 - pytest fixtures are more flexible that setUp and tearDown
 - pytest has plugins
 - pytest is more widely used